mercuryt/lib_rock_mechanism/README.md

 	The same as Glass Rave except the floors are all stone rather then glass.
 	The average time of a step is 22ms and the longest is 29ms.
 * Four Fluids:
 	An area is created with solid stone layers on the bottom and sides with non-solid dimensions of 80x80x20.
 Four fluid groups are created, eeach with dimensions 20x20x20.
 The four fluid types are water, CO2, mercury and lava.
-This stabilizes into four layes over the course of 80 steps.
+This stabilizes into four layers over the course of 80 steps.
 	The average time of a step is 203ms and the longest is 301ms.
 * All of the above were run on a AMD A9 processor ( 2 threads @ 2.6 ghz ) with 4 gb RAM.
 RAM usage is less then 100MB.